ahmadawais/wordle-solved/README.md

 # wordle-solved

 - 📦 Chrome extension that solves Wordle puzzles for you
-- 🤯 Automatic prediction of the up-coming word tomorrow
+- 🤯 Automatic prediction of the upcoming word tomorrow
 - 👨‍🏫 Learn how to create automation with JavaScript with Awais [NodeCLI.com][n] automation course

 <br>